-- 1. There are two countries, say A and B. - 2.
-These countries produce two commodities, say X and Y. - 3.
-The production of these commodities requires only two factors of production-labour and capital. - 4.
-There is free competition in the product and labour markets. - 5.
-There is an absence of tariff and transport costs. - 6.
-The production function related to each commodity is identical and homogeneous of degree first.
-It implies the production is governed by constant return to scale. - 7.
-The factor-intensities are different for the two commodities.
-For instance, the commodity X is labour-intensive, while commodity Y is capital-intensive.
-It means there is an absence of reversal of factor intensity. - 8.
-Capital and labour are qualitatively identical in the two countries. - 9.
-The availability of factors is quantitatively different in the two countries.
-The country A is supposed to be labour-abundant whereas country B is capital-abundant. - 10.
-There is absence of complete specialisation.
-It means both the countries continue to produce both the commodities even after trade takes place between them. - 11.
-The factor supply is fixed in the two countries. - 12.
-There is full employment of both the factors. - 13.
-There is no mobility of factors between the countries. - 14.
-The marginal physical product of each factor is diminishing. (xv) The tastes are identical in the two countries.
+- 1) There are two countries, say A and B. - 2) These countries produce two commodities, say X and Y. - 3) The production of these commodities requires only two factors of production-labour and capital. - 4) There is free competition in the product and labour markets. - 5) There is an absence of tariff and transport costs. - 6) The production function related to each commodity is identical and homogeneous of degree first.
+It implies that production is governed by a constant return to scale. - 7) The factor-intensities are different for the two commodities.
+For instance, commodity X is labor-intensive, while commodity Y is capital-intensive.
+It means there is an absence of reversal of factor intensity. - 8) Capital and labor are qualitatively identical in the two countries. - The availability of factors is quantitatively different in the two countries.
+Country A is supposed to be labour-abundant whereas country B is capital-abundant.

+- 10) There is absence of complete specialisation.
+It means both the countries continue to produce both the commodities even after trade takes place between them. - 11) The factor supply is fixed in the two countries. - 12) There is full employment of both the factors. - 13) There is no mobility of factors between the countries. - 14) The marginal physical product of each factor is diminishing. (xv) The tastes are identical in the two countries.

-Before trade, there is low capital-labour ratio in country A and a high capital-labour ratio in country B. As trade commences, the labour-abundant country A exports the labour-intensive commodity X and country B exports the capital-intensive commodity Y. The export of labour-intensive commodity X by A creates relative scarcity of labour and consequent rise in wage rate.
+Before the trade, there is low capital-labour ratio in country A and a high capital-labor ratio in country B. As trade commences, the labour-abundant country A exports the labor-intensive commodity X and country B exports the capital-intensive commodity Y. The export of labour-intensive commodity X by A creates relative scarcity of labour and a consequent rise in the wage rate.
 It also leads to a rise in capital-labour ratio.
 On the opposite, the export of capital-intensive commodity by country B will result in its scarcity there.
 It will cause a rise in the price of capital (rate of interest) and a consequent fall in the capital-labour ratio.
 These relative changes in K-L ratio will continue until the K-L ratios in both the countries become exactly equal.
-Along with it, the prices of the two factors also undergo changes (rise in wage rate in country

-A and rise in interest rate in country B) in such a manner that there is ultimate equalisation of prices of two factors in both the countries.
+Along with it, the prices of the two factors also change (rise in wage rate in country A and rise in interest rate in country B) in such a manner that there is ultimate equalisation of prices of two factors in both the countries.

-2.6.2 Hicksian Analysis of Factor Price Equalisation Theorem
+3.3.2 Hicksian Analysis of Factor Price Equalisation Theorem

 J.R.
-Hicks attempted to provide a proof for the absolute factor price equalisation.
-He retained all the assumptions taken by Samuelson, It is assumed that price of labour is low in the capitalabundant country while it is higher in country B which is capital-abundant.
-On the contrary, the price of capital is high in country A but it is low in country B. After trade, country A exports labour-intensive commodity X and B exports capital-intensive commodity Y. l_x and l_y are the labour co-efficients for X and Y commodities and k_x and k_y are the capital co-efficients. w_a and w_b are the wage rates in the two countries. r_a and r_b are the rates of interest in these two countries.
+Hicks attempted to provide a proof for the absolute factor price equalization.
+He retained all the assumptions taken by Samuelson; it is assumed that price of labour is low in the capitalabundant country while it is higher in country B which is capital-abundant.
+On the contrary, the price of capital is high in country A but it is low in country B. After trade, country A exports labor-intensive commodity X and B exports capital-intensive commodity Y. $l_X$ and ly are the labour co-efficients for X and Y commodities and $k_X$ and $k_Y$ are the capital coefficients. $w_a$ and $w_b$ are the wage rates in the two countries. $r_a$ and $r_b$ are the rates of interest in these two countries.
 It is assumed that the unit cost of producing X and Y commodities becomes equal in the two countries after the determination of trade equilibrium.